DDriggs00/mavlinkinterface/docs/active/surface.md

 # surface( execMode \<optional> )

-This call brings the drone to the surface.
+This function brings the drone to the surface at full throttle.

 ## Parameters